Roberston School of Government

 Lilly Reintegration Scholarship – Type: Scholarship Award: Amounts vary Eligibility: Applicant must be diagnosed with schizophrenia, schizophreniform disorder, schizoaffective disorder, or bipolar disorder.
 Must currently be receiving medical treatment, including medications and psychiatric follow-ups.
 Must be actively involved in rehabilitative or reintegrative efforts, such as clubhouse membership, part-time work, volunteer efforts, or school enrollment.
 NOTE: Correspondence and distance learning courses, online courses and non-credit courses are not covered under this scholarship.
 This scholarship is only available to U. S. citizens attending classes within the United States.
 Deadline: January 14 Additional info: Completed application package includes an application form, essay, transcripts, recommendation forms from three references, and school financial requirements including a completed FAFSA.
 The application can be downloaded by clicking on the title.
 Correspondence and distance learning courses, online courses, and no-credit courses are not covered under the scholarship.
 If you have any questions you may e-mail them at email@example.com.
 If you do not have internet access or you may contact them by calling 1-800-809-8202.

-Lois Roulston Beach Suburban Republican Women's Club Single-Parent Scholarship – Type: Scholarship Award: $500 Eligibility: Must be a single parent continuing his/her education.
-Deadline: March 1 st, annually Additional info: To receive a copy of the application please email your request to email@example.com, contact Cheryl Mercer at 757-474-2333, or send a written request to Cheryl Mercer, Beach Suburban RWC, 4601 Southern Pines Drive, Virginia Beach, VA 23462.
-Submit completed application to: the same address.
+Lois Roulston Beach Suburban Republican Women's Club Single-Parent Scholarship – Type: Scholarship Award: $1500 Eligibility: Must be a single parent continuing his/her education.
+Deadline: April 15, annually Additional info: submit completed applications to firstname.lastname@example.org, or email to Tonya Jones, Beach Suburban Republican Women's Club, 3845 Liberty Ridge, Virginia Beach, VA 23452.

 National Federation of the Blind – Type: Scholarship Award: $3,000-$10,000.
 Eligibility: Must be legally blind and meet the other criteria outlined in the application form.
 Deadline: March 31 Additional info: For an application or additional information please click on the title or contact: Peggy Elliott, Chairman, National Federation of the Blind Scholarship Committee, 805 Fifth Avenue, Grinnell, Iowa 50112.